sbu-test-lab/jtetris/README.md

         ![Screenshot](docs/tetris-blocks.png)

   ## Build and Run
+  The project has no dependeny and can be compiled and run on Java 6+.
+  Compile and run the main method in `GameLuncher` class.
-  The screen shot of the program is in the below.
+  The screenshots of the program is in the below.
        <br/>
           ![Screenshot](docs/tetris-screen-shot.png)